Weijiang-Xiong/CS503-Project/README.md

 ```

 ### Experiment configs

+We implemented our idea based on the [policy network of Habitat](habitat_baselines\rl\ddppo\policy\resnet_policy.py), where we created a container class `MidLevelEncoder`for mid-level representations, and a `VisualCorruptor` for visual corruptions from imagenet-c.
+After that we integrated them into the pointnav network `PointNavResNetNet`.

 File `habitat_baselines/config/pointnav/ppo_pointnav_example.yaml` has a section as shown in the code block below.
 To use mid-level representations during RL training, set `encoder` to `"MidLevelEncoder"`, and then set `representations` to a list of required mid-level features.